 THE MERCEDES-BENZ 190SL

-The 190SL is immediately recognizable as a Mercedes, featuring dramatic curves and through yet restrained use of brightwork that defined this era of Mercedes.
-Many styling cues are borrowed from the 300SL “Gullwing” as well, notably the massive three-pointed star in the grille, bumpers as well as 'eyebrows' over the wheels all it be finished with chrome.
+The 190SL is immediately recognisable as a Mercedes-Benz, featuring dramatic curves and restrained use of brightwork that defined this era.
+Many styling cues are borrowed from the 300SL, notably the massive three-pointed star in the grille, head lamps, bumpers, dash, early 1955 190SL bucket seats and ‘eyebrows’ over the wheels.

 THIS ACTUAL CAR

-This vehicle still retains its original delivery colour combinations of special order exterior paint Mid-Red / Rot colour code 519, complimented by Cream MB-Tex, black soft top and black small window hardtop.
-Providing a lovely period look perfect for the 190SL which is not often seen.
+This vehicle still retains its original delivery colour combinations of special order exterior paint, complemented by cream MB-Tex interior, black soft top and black small window hardtop, which provide a lovely period look – perfect for the 190SL, and not often seen.

-Its first owner, His Grace The Duke of Rutland owned the car from 1958 to 1963 as indicated by the extensive history file with correspondence addressed to his London premises in Belgrave Place.
-The Duke and his Chauffeur were reunited with the 190SL at Belvoir Castle, where his Chauffeur was able to drive the vehicle again after a lapse of some 25 years.
+The first owner, His Grace The Duke of Rutland owned the car from 1958 to 1963, as indicated by the extensive history file with correspondence addressed to his London premises in Belgrave Place.
+Many years later, The Duke and his Chauffeur were reunited with the vehicle again at Belvoir Castle, where they were able to drive it once more after a lapse of some 25 years.

-The second owner, Wilfred Dawes OBE cherished the vehicle from 1963 to 1986, after which it was passed onto his son Dr Peter Dawes who owned the vehicle until 2007.
-Under their ownership, extensive work was carried out to refresh its paintwork, chromework and to bring to an excellent mechanical condition.
+The second owner, Wilfred Dawes OBE cherished the vehicle from 1963 to 1986, after which it was passed onto his son Dr Peter Dawes, who owned it until 2007.
+Under their ownership, the vehicle was registered in Denmark, where extensive work was carried out to refresh its paintwork, chromework and retain its excellent mechanical condition.

 FINANCE AVAILABLE ON REQUEST.